substratusai/substratusai.github.io/blog/2023-07-27-introducing-substratus.md

 We're beyond excited to announce Substratus, an open-source infrastructure framework to manage machine learning primitives in Kubernetes.

+Open source machine learning models are exploding in popularity and it's nearly impossible for any individual or organization to keep up.
+We felt this exact pain in early 2023:

+* How can we easily experiment with these LLMs? 👩‍🔬
+* Can I inference using my workstation's hardware and OS? 💻
+* What about fine-tuning, is that also possible locally? 📏
+* Can I stream or do I really need to download this whole dataset?!
+I hope I don't need to uninstall Flight Simulator...✈️
+* Is any part of this workflow portable or repeatable? ♻️

-Open Source machine learning models are exploding in popularity and it's nearly impossible for any individual or organization to keep up.
-We felt this exact pain earlier in 2023: how can we experiment with these models?
-Can I inference using my workstation's hardware?
-What about fine-tuning, is that also possible locally?
-Do I really need to download this whole dataset?!
-It's not unreasonable to walk away from a couple hours of yak shaving, resigned to using Colab.
-Your strategy for bringing an ML workflow to your day job is effectively 🤷🏾‍♀️ I hope you and your engineering team like Sagemaker's opinions (and pricing).
+It wouldn't be unreasonable to walk away from a couple hours of yak-shaving, resigned to using Colab.
+But your strategy to deliver a secure, consistent, and portable ML workflow to your day job is still effectively 🤷🏾‍♀️.
+At this point, you hope your engineering team is satisfied with Sagemaker's opinions and pricing because it's looking like the de-facto option. 💸

+There's got to be a better way.

+## Why Substratus?

-But under the hood, ML workloads can all sit on undifferentiated primitives, abundant across cloud platforms (compute, storage, networks).
+ML workloads operate on undifferentiated compute primitives, abundant across cloud platforms (CPU, GPU, storage, networks).
 GPUs may be less-available but are no-less commodity than the rest of the ML hardware stack.
+It takes some work to orchestrate these components to be useful in an ML context, but that shouldn't come at the cost of vendor lock-in.

-Furthermore, multi-cloud footprints are increasingly common across medium and large enterprises.
-Data security matters a great deal to these firms.
-Workflow standardization matters just as much to ML practitioners.
-As the problem-space clarified and solvable, Substratus was born.
+It's also increasingly common to find multi-cloud footprints in medium and large enterprises.
+Data security matters a great deal to these firms - making proprietary APIs a non-starter.
+Workflow repeatability and interface consistency will increasingly matter to ML practitioners.

-## Why Substratus?
+As this problem-space clarified and we understood it to be solvable, Substratus was born.
+Here's what it aims to deliver:

-**Easy to Experiment**: Substratus makes it easy for developers to experiment with and fine-tune open-source machine learning models, fostering innovation and rapid development.
+**Rapid experimentation with the latest ML models**: Substratus makes it easy for developers - particularly those comfortable with Kubernetes - to experiment with and fine-tune open-source machine learning models.

-**Security**: With the option to deploy Substratus internally, keep your sensitive data close and your deployment story portable, mitigating risks and ensuring data privacy.

-**Multi-Cloud, Multi-Cluster Awareness**: Substratus is designed to be aware of multiple clouds and clusters, providing flexibility and the power to choose the best resources for your needs.
+**Security of internal ownership**: Deploy internally on your chosen cloud providers and keep your sensitive training data where it lives today.
+Serve models internally as you would any other enterprise-facing tool.

+**Open-core**: Substratus will always be open-core.
+Period.
+If your team can support it - and we believe many can - deploy the platform where ever it best suits the business.

 While there are other open-source projects in this space, we've taken careful notes on how we want to differentiate.
-Substratus is not just a tool; it's a comprehensive solution, built with a deep understanding of the needs and challenges of ML development, cluster management, and security.
-We're excited to see how you will use Substratus to innovate and build new solutions.
-Stay tuned for more updates!

-We're laser-focused on getting infrastructure orchestration right while offering key extension points to plug into the wider ML ecosystem.
-Through chaining Substratus primitives, both creativity and organizational opinion can truly be unleashed.

-## What are our opinions as we blast off?
+## What are our opinions as we launch?

-1. A small API
+1. A small and consistent API - we have CRDs for `Models`, `Datasets`, `Servers`, and `Notebooks`.
+   That's it!
-2. Limited integration to our supported platforms
+2. Few integration points with our supported cloud providers - we want to avoid

 3. Operational simplicity
 4. Actually Open AI

 As of now, we support Google Cloud Platform, with AWS and Azure support coming soon.

+We're laser-focused on getting infrastructure orchestration right while offering key extension points to plug into the wider ML ecosystem.
+Through chaining Substratus primitives, both creativity and organizational opinion can truly be unleashed.

 ## Our Product Roadmap